nsayed123/signzy-geocoding-project/README.md

 # CLI interface to consume Geocoding API

-This repository contains the source code to read the address from Excel sheet, consume Geocoding API and write the result to Excel sheet
+This repository contains the source code to read the address from Excel sheet, consume Geocoding API and write the latitude and longitude and formatted address fields to Excel sheet

 ## Requirements